Kristin Van Busum

 Camila is very grateful for the opportunity to join the team at Project Alianza, and hopes to make a contribution to the education of children in the coffeelands through the development of Alianza's technology and literacy program, and through fundraising.

 Tyler WrightGlobal Engagement Manager

 Tyler is our resident volunteer in Nicaragua, but his beginnings at Project Alianza trace back to an Alianza event in Indianapolis.
 Along with the rest of the attendees, he was invited to witness Project Alianza’s work firsthand on an Advocate’s Trip.
 Three visits to Nicaragua, several piñatas, and plates of gallo pinto later, it became apparent it was time to stay.

 Tyler captures and curates the stories told through Project Alianza’s work to share with present and future allies.
 Inspired repeatedly by Nicaraguans desire for a better education, Tyler’s devoted to connecting those stories to like-minded people in the states.
 He hopes to continue being a part of the movement to bring quality education to all despite the geographical or socioeconomic limitations a child is born into.
 He’s also a major coffee nerd and will talk about it as long as you let him.

-Prior to Project Alianza Tyler worked in Business Analytics and was a self-acclaimed Professional Graph Maker.
+Prior to Project Alianza Tyler worked in Finance.
 He graduated with a BA in Journalism from Indiana University.